Sports in brief

 Junior Babe Ruth

 Fairfield Junior Babe Ruth has established a winter workout program in preparation for the upcoming season.
-The eight-week Friday evening clinics, at The Clubhouse at 2215 Black Rock Turnpike, will start on Jan.
-10, from 7 to 8 p.m., and run through Feb.
-28.
+The eight-week Friday evening clinics, at The Clubhouse at 2215 Black Rock Turnpike, began Jan.
+10 and will run through Feb.
+28, from 7-8 p.m.

-Former Major Leaguer Mike Porzio, of The Clubhouse, and his staff will work with players on fundamentals and skills, so that they will be ready when spring rolls around.
+Former Major Leaguer Mike Porzio, of The Clubhouse, and his staff will work with players on fundamentals and skills, so that they will be ready for the spring.

-The league will use the clinic to evaluate players for the Xtreme Babe Ruth program, which allows top players to develop their skills and compete against the best players in Fairfield County during the spring.
-The Clubhouse will remain involved with the Xtreme program with professional coaching for 13-, 14- and 15-year-old teams.
+The league will use the clinic to evaluate players for the Xtreme Babe Ruth program, which allows players to compete against the best players in Fairfield County in the spring.
+The Clubhouse will remain involved with Xtreme with professional coaching for 13-, 14- and 15-year-old teams.

 The cost of the clinic is $95 per athlete, with a maximum of 16 players.
-Players must sign up for the spring Junior Babe Ruth season at the same time they enroll in the clinic.
+Players must sign up for the spring Junior Babe Ruth season when they enroll in the clinic.